zopefoundation/zope.viewlet/README.txt

   >>> LeftColumn = manager.ViewletManager(ILeftColumn, template=leftColTemplate)
   >>> leftColumn = LeftColumn(content, request, view)

-XXX: Fix this silly thing; viewlets should be directly available.
+TODO: Fix this silly thing; viewlets should be directly available.

 As you can see, the viewlet manager provides a global ``options/viewlets`` variable that is an iterable of all the avialable viewlets in the correct